fancyremarker/aws-pws/README.md

     $ aws-pws init

-To add an item to your aws keychain:

-    $ aws-pws add

-This will prompt for a friendly name, the Access Key ID, and the Secret Access Key.
+This will prompt for the Access Key ID and the Secret Access Key.

 To list items in the keychain: